Blake Shelton & Gwen Stefani’s ‘The Voice’ PDA Backlash Continues

 Blake Shelton and girlfriend Gwen Stefani have faced a whole lot of backlash for putting their PDA on serious display during the first few episodes of The Voice Season 12, and it looks like the resistance from fans over their on-set flirting isn’t about to let up as the blind auditions continue.

-Blake and Gwen continued to face hostility from fans during the March 6 episode of the NBC singing show, as a number of viewers continued to voice their disdain for the couple’s on-set flirting as the fourth instalment of blind auditions aired, even calling the two “annoying.”
+Blake and Gwen continued to face hostility from fans during the March 6 episode of the NBC singing show, as a number of viewers continued to voice their disdain for the couple’s on-set flirting as the fourth installment of blind auditions aired, even calling the two “annoying.”

 A slew of viewers took to Twitter to make it known that they weren’t too happy about Shelton and Stefani continuing to coo over each other on the show after a number of fans initially threatened to turn off the series last week during the Season 12 premiere after seeing Stefani sitting on Shelton’s lap.